-Buru Energy has identified and appraised a large tight wet gas resource in the Laurel Formation of the Canning Basin that potentially offers long term energy security to Western Australia, significant contribution to Australia’s GDP and socio-economic opportunity and employment for people and businesses in the local and regional community.
+Buru Energy has identified and appraised a world scale tight wet gas resource that potentially offers long term energy security to Western Australia, significant contribution to Australia’s GDP and socio-economic and employment opportunities for people and businesses in the local and regional community.

-The Laurel Formation occurs at depths from 2,000m up to 5,000m or more below the surface, is very thick (+2,000m) and consists of sandstone, siltstones, limestones and some shales and is extensively gas charged.
-The rocks generally have low porosity and permeability which means that extraction of the gas from these tight rocks will require hydraulic stimulation or fraccing to achieve commercial flow rates.
+The gas is hosted by the thick (+2,000m Laurel Formation) and at depths from 2,000 m to 5,000 m or more below the surface.
+As the host rocks have low porosity and permeability, the extraction of the gas requires hydraulic stimulation or fraccing to achieve commercial flow rates.